 Your system is equipped with a rotameter (Flow Meter).
-Your system permeate flow rate should be between 20 and 40 gal/hr depending how the system is configured.
+Your system permeate flow rate should be 18-20 gal/hr.

 Please read the flow rate at the top of the float for accuracy.
 Note that for a 30% reduction in the VA, approximately 50% of the volume of wine as permeate needs to pass through the resin vessels.
 This is the same for 4EP/4EG reduction.
 For instance, a 600 gallon tank would require 300 gallons as permeate to be passed through the treatment column in order to achieve a 30% reduction in the VA or 4EP level.
-This equates to a run time of approximately 7 hours on the SS4-4-40.
+This equates to a run time of approximately 7 hours.